AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 Note that the notes directly contain `Npk_m`.
 This means that the notes will be spendable by the same old key after the key rotation and attacker could still potentially steal them if there are no other guardrails in place (like for example account contract auth check).
-These guardrails are typically in place so a user should not lose her notes even when this unfortunate accident happens.
+These guardrails are typically in place so a user should not lose her notes even if this unfortunate accident happens.

 ## Scoped keys
 Even though all the keys above are derived from the same secret, all of them are scoped (also called app-siloed) to the contract that requests them.